Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach: Path-Integral Spectral Analysis of the Generic Elliptic ( -Like) Generators

+which only changes the factor $r^{-1/2}$ in Eq.~(\ref{eq:tilde-H_eigenstates}) to $r^{-d/2}$, and inserts the angular dependence.
 As expected, the derived results can be interpreted as a rescaled, ISP-extended version of those for the standard isotropic oscillator in quantum mechanics.
 For example, the energy levels of the isotropic oscillator are given by $E_{n} = \hbar \omega (N+d/2)$, with principal quantum number $N = 2n+ l + \nu +1$ (and $n$ being the radial quantum number), which is extended with the rule~(\ref{eq:ang-momentum_ISP-extension}), so that $\tilde{E}_{n} = \hbar \omega (2n + \mu + 1)$, as in Eq.~(\ref{eq:tilde-H_eigenvalues}).
 A similar replacement~(\ref{eq:ang-momentum_ISP-extension}) for the wave functions confirms this interpretation for Eq.~(\ref{eq:tilde-H_eigenstates}).